PerfectlySoft/PerfectDocs/guide/SYSINFO.md

 print(SysInfo.CPU)

-/*
-here is a typical return of single CPU:
+//here is a typical return of single CPU (from Linux):

 [
   "cpu0":